-Our family has been in the Châteauneuf-du-Pape region since the 17th century and making wine for five generations.
+Our family has been in the Châteauneuf-du-Pape region since the 18th century and making wine for five generations.

-In the 17th century our family purchased a vineyard plot from the Bishop of Avignon to the north of the appellation.
+In the 18th century our family purchased a vineyard plot from the Bishop of Avignon to the north of the appellation.
 Numerous generations followed, all working in the vineyards.
 In 1954, Lucien Brunel created the name "Les Cailloux" to develop the business and promote the Domaine's high quality and special characteristics.
-From that time on, it was referred to as the Domaine Les Cailloux.